SOCIOLOGY GRADUATE COURSES

 SOC 555 - Criminal Justice and Minorities

 Operation of the criminal justice system as it relates to minority group members.
 The roles of police, courts, and correctional agencies and their impact on blacks, ethnic groups, and the poor.
-Scheduled every third term.
+Scheduled irregularly.
 3 credits.

 SOC 556 - Juvenile Delinquency

 Definition of delinquency, classifications of delinquents, and theories of causation.
 The juvenile justice system and the current controversies surrounding the treatment and control of delinquency.
+Scheduled irregularly.
 3 credits.

 SOC 557 - Correctional Policies and Agencies

 Current practices in the treatment of criminals.
 Historical as well as contemporary overview of penal institutions, halfway houses, probation, parole, and alternative programs.
 Evaluation of punitive and rehabilitative approaches.
-Scheduled fall terms.
+Scheduled irregularly.
 3 credits.

 SOC 565 - The Changing Family

 Contemporary families and problems relating to poverty, minority status, illness, rapid social change.
 Alternative family life styles and the future of the family.
+Scheduled irregularly.
 3 credits.

 SOC 566 - Crime and the Criminal